America: The Reality (Shit-)Show

 "No one is dumb who is curious.
 The people who don't ask questions remain clueless throughout their lives." — Neil deGrasse Tyson

 Trump is a racist, sexist, classist narcissist.
 Mostly, however, he is dumb.
 The sole exception is his extraordinary gift for recruiting those who mistake power for privilege.
-This nation deserved what it got in Donald Trump like it deserved what it got in George W. We encourage and we enable and we elect the dumb to deflect from our own ghosts, our own insecurities, our own dislocation from accountability, from our obligation to travel a much more rigorous road toward holistic decency.
-Like a reality TV show, nothing is real about anything.
+This nation deserved what it got in Donald Trump like it deserved what it got in George W. We encourage and we enable and we elect the dumb to deflect from our own ghosts, our own insecurities, our own dislocation from accountability, from our obligation to travel a much more rigorous road toward holistic awareness, decency.
+Like a reality TV show, nothing about anything is real.
 Mass media understands this better than the rest.
 Easy targets equal easy money.
 Trump is the easy money shit-show of all easy money shit-shows.
 And like all shit-shows, it's cheap to produce, it scores boundless eyeballs, and it produces spin-off shit-shows that ordain the whole shit-show archetype as a gift that keeps on giving.

 Thus...
 America: The Reality (Shit-)Show.